binkley/homebrewery-files/witch.md

   A brutal, unassuming touch that rots flesh.

 - **Ray of Sickness** <br>
+  A noxious green beam, more curse than science, that makes foes reel with nausea and ill humors.

+- **Tasha&rsquo;s Caustic Brew** <br>
+  A jet of hissing, caustic acid sprays from your hand, eating through armor and pride alike.
+  More potion than spell &mdash; it smells like a witch&rsquo;s kitchen gone wrong.
+  _(Tasha&rsquo;s Cauldron of Everything, WotC)_

 - **Thunderwave** <br>
   A forceful burst for those moments when subtlety fails.